McSinyx/ipppi/source/requirements/use-case-model.rst

 Basic Flow
 """"""""""

-This use case starts when distribution packages are submitted by contributors.
+This use case starts when a proposal is submitted by a Contributor or approved by a Maintainer.

 #.
-Check if the requirements of each package if they do not conflict
+Check the requirements of each package
-   with each other.
+   if they do not conflict with each other.
 #.
-If there exists conflict, report failure, otherwise report success.
+Report the result accordingly.

 Alternative Flows
 """""""""""""""""